-No significant differences in hedonic ratings for glucose and maltodextrin solutions and prototypical foods were identified between BMI and order of session groups (all P>0.05).
-The mean hedonic ratings, standard deviations, and range for both sweet and complex carbohydrate solutions (glucose, maltodextrin) and prototypical foods are presented in Table 8.
-Liking of glucose milkshake was significantly correlated with glucose milkshake intake (r=0.30; P=0.03).
-No significant associations were observed between other sweet and complex carbohydrate hedonic measures (solutions, prototypical foods) and ad libitum intake of milkshakes (all P>0.05).
+No significant differences in hedonic ratings for glucose and maltodextrin solutions and prototypical foods were identified between BMI and order of session groups (all P > 0.05).
+The mean hedonic ratings, standard deviations and ranges for both sweet and complex carbohydrate solutions (glucose, maltodextrin) and prototypical foods are presented in Table 8.
+Liking of glucose milkshake was significantly correlated with glucose milkshake intake ($r \ 0.30$; P = 0.03).
+No significant associations were observed between other sweet and complex carbohydrate hedonic measures (solutions, prototypical foods) and ad libitum intake of milkshakes (all P > 0.05).

-When stratified into tertile groups (according to the complex carbohydrate and sweetener tested and all taste measures), we observed significant differences in terms of hedonic ratings for both preload and ad libitum glucose based milkshakes between the participant groups who were more sensitive and less sensitive towards glucose (DT, ST).
-Participants who were more sensitive towards glucose solutions (DT, ST) rated higher on the hedonic scale for both preload and ad libitum glucose milkshakes (DT/ST: mean preload hedonic ratings=6.6/6.5; mean ad libitum hedonic ratings=6.0/6.0) in comparison to participants with lower hedonic ratings (mean preload hedonic ratings=5.1/5.5; mean ad libitum hedonic ratings=4.2/4.5) (all P < 0.05).
+When stratified into tertile groups (according to the complex carbohydrate and sweetener tested and all taste measures), we observed significant differences in terms of hedonic ratings for both preload and ad libitum glucose-based milkshakes between the participant groups who were more sensitive and less sensitive towards glucose (DT, ST).
+Participants who were more sensitive towards glucose solutions (DT, ST) rated higher on the hedonic scale for both preload and ad libitum glucose milkshakes (DT/ST: mean preload hedonic ratings = $6 \cdot 6 / 6 \cdot 5$; mean ad libitum hedonic ratings = 6.0/6.0) in comparison with participants with lower hedonic ratings (mean preload hedonic ratings = 5.1/5.5; mean ad libitum hedonic ratings = 4.2/4.5) (all P < 0.05).
 However, there were no significant differences in hedonic ratings for glucose milkshakes between oral sensitivity groups towards maltodextrin (both DT, ST) (all P > 0.05).
-Similarly, there were no significant differences in hedonic ratings for maltodextrin milkshakes between more sensitive and less sensitive participants or those who experienced high intensity or low intensity to both glucose and maltodextrin (DT, ST) (all P > 0.05).
+Similarly, there were no significant differences in hedonic ratings for maltodextrin milkshakes between more-sensitive and lesssensitive participants or those who experienced high intensity or low intensity to both glucose and maltodextrin (DT, ST) (all P > 0.05).